 Angeles initially wanted to work with children, but after her experience with the Triumph Foundation, she is considering working with spinal cord patients.
 In the meantime, she said, she still volunteers with the organization and will continue to do so after she graduates.

-"If there’s an event, volunteer.
-For me, I’m so happy I’m in the OT program because this experience, seeing the people, learning, people thanking you.
-It’s so rewarding.
-I am so happy that I am here," she said.
+“If there’s an event, volunteer for it.
+For me, I’m so happy I’m in the OT program because this experience, seeing the people, learning, people thanking you, it’s so rewarding,” she said.
 "It’s nice to be in school but experience, volunteering outside of class, fieldwork, it’s going to open your mind to so much more.”

 What's the best part about being an occupational therapy assistant?